falcosecurity/falco-website/content/en/blog/falco-aws-security-lake/index.md

 ### In S3

-If you take a look at your S3 console now, you'll see the resulting parquet files, correctly ordered by region, account id and hour in your AWS Security Lake bucket:
+If you take a look at your S3 console now, you'll see the resulting parquet files, correctly ordered by region, account id and day in your AWS Security Lake bucket:

 ![](images/aws_security_lake_s3.png)